Handshake: John Carroll's Online Career Networking Platform

 Funding for upcoming unpaid or low-pay internships

-- Funding is available for students doing unpaid or low-pay internships through The Belda Fund Summer Stipend.
+- Funding is available for students doing unpaid or low-pay internships through The Belda Fund Internship/Research Stipend.
 The application process for this fund is not guaranteed and this award has specific guidelines that must be met.

 - Please refer to the most recent information and application materials.
 No awards will be made after an internship has been completed.
 Students must apply and register for an internship course in order to receive an award.